malikprateek2004/demo/README.md

 # demo
-This is a Demo For understanding Git and GitHub
+This is a Demo For understanding Git and GitHub.